carlonicora/RAW/jinx.md

 > Breaking in the Imperial Coinage

-We have always considered the campaign from when Lord Enoch started pulling all the strings, but maybe before that he wanted to make sure that his name was high up in the list of the possible successors to the throne.
+We have always considered the campaign from when Lord Enoch started pulling all the strings, but maybe before that, he wanted to make sure that his name was high up in the list of the possible successors to the throne.
 Maybe a lavish party where politics were drawn.

 > The Mid Summer Ball